ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 You've been given a starter codebase that has several pieces of
 infrastructure:

-* A stub for a parser for Boa which takes an s-expression that represents the code, and converts it to an abstract syntax tree (`parser.rs`).
-You need to implement the parser to actually perform the conversion.
 * A main program (`main.rs`) that uses the parser and compiler to produce assembly code from an input Boa text file.
 You don't need to edit this much except to change how `result` is filled in.